 - Eyesight correctable to 6/6 vision, not over 600 degrees for each eye

 - Normal colour vision with no significant deficiencies of the eye

 - Astigmatism not over 200 degrees for each eye

 - Height should vary from 1.62m to 1.90m

-The last stage of the selection process includes aeromedical checkup, wherein the candidate’s medical fitness along with the capability of functioning in unnatural surroundings is evaluated by aviation doctors.
-On qualifying all these levels, the candidate gets selected and begins BMT (Basic Military Training).
+The last stage of the selection process includes an aeromedical checkup, wherein the candidate’s medical fitness, along with the capability of functioning in unnatural surroundings, is evaluated by aviation doctors.
+Upon qualifying for all these levels, the candidate gets selected and begins BMT (Basic Military Training).

 Procedure for Becoming a Commercial Pilot

 The RSAF is undoubtedly the first choice for those aspiring to become a pilot in Singapore.
 However, if you fail to qualify for the RSAF, there are indeed chances of becoming a commercial pilot.
 First of all, you need to get a medical examination scheduled with a selected medical examiner.